xlyric/Domoticz-control-with-esp8266-for-Robotdyn-AC-Light-dimmer-Module/README.md

 xx max = 99

 Installation :
-push .ino file on the esp8266. at the first start it will create a new wifi network ( dimmer ) pwd : dimmer and you can configure your network.
+you must install the wifimanager library in your library manager (https://github.com/tzapu/WiFiManager#install-through-library-manager ) push .ino file on the esp8266. at the first start it will create a new wifi network ( dimmer ) pwd : dimmer and you can configure your network.